American society, which is racist in the sense that it is intensely concerned with race, lacks the terminology for rational discussion of race.

 I have a special problem with “people of color.”
 As noted above, I am tan, which is of course a color.
 In fact, white is a color.
 “People of color” is an insulting phrase, implying a missing element in “whites,” and as such it is racist.

-While I’m not holding my breath for new and rational ethnic terms, I do think we should start viewing our leaders in non-racial ways.
+While I’m not holding my breath for new and rational ethnic terms, we could start by start viewing our leaders in non-racial ways.
 In Los Angeles we made much of our first Hispanic mayor, Antonio Villaraigosa (now termed out).
 He’s done some things well and other things not so well, but what does his evaluation have to do with his ethnicity?
 I say, who cares about it?
 And who cares if his successor is the first black, female, Jewish mayor (a possibility)?
-What kind of nonsense is this?

-Our unbalanced focus on a leader’s ethnicity has gone to loony extremes with President Obama, who generated wild excitement in 2008 for being the first “black” president.
+Our unbalanced focus on our leaders' ethnicity has gone to loony extremes with President Obama, who generated wild excitement in 2008 for being the first “black” president.
 If ever there was an ill-advised approach to assessing a president, ethnicity is it.
-I oppose Obama’s education policies, which are mostly pork and badly thought out, while I support his efforts on gun control.
-What do those issues have to do with Obama’s being “white” or “black”?
+What actual achievements for blacks, or any other groups identified by race, have accrued under Obama?
+Safe to say, nothing out of the ordinary has been accomplished.
+It's the same story with most of the first whatever's elected to office.

 I’ll close with the thoughts of UCLA anthropologist and popular writer Jared Diamond, who posits that races came about as sexual selection groups.
-People bred with others who had the same secondary sexual characteristics (hair, eye and skin color, etc.) as a way to create distinct human cultures, with distinct skills and approaches to life.
+People bred with others who had the same secondary sexual characteristics (hair, eye, skin color, etc.) creating distinct human cultures, with distinct skills and approaches to life, indicating that development of races has been a survival mechanism as humans traveled over divergent terrains.
 If that’s the case, what are we supposed to do now in America?
 The liberal commitment to forcing sexually active teenagers from divergent ethnic groups into the same high schools, as an end in itself, is clearly lacking in terms of Diamond’s formulation.
-At my high school, integrated in the '60's and '70's through mandatory busing, the lunch area was as segregated as Selma, Alabama in the ‘50’s, and it remains that way.
-To make any policy sense, given Diamond’s origin of race, integration should lead to interbreeding- the creation of new races.
+At my high school, integrated in the'70's through mandatory busing, the lunch area is nearly as segregated today as it would have been in Selma, Alabama in the '50's.
+To make social sense- assuming the correctness of Diamond’s thesis- integration should lead to interbreeding and the creation of new races.
 Try tacking that on to the Democratic platform!